Email Processing in Lua

 Receives two mandatory arguments:

 If the message has multiple headers with the specified name, the function will change the value of the first header with such name.
 In case of multiple value changes of the same header, only the last value is kept.
-If the value is an empty string "", the header name will be removed from the message.
+If the value is an empty string "", the header name is removed from the message.

 Function